 Here’s tips to maximize #2:

 Write an article (post or page) on your site every day if possible.
-More tips on that here.
+Getting lost in writer’s block is common here

 In addition, ensure that every new piece of content you release chases a keyword in it’s title, and the keyword itself should have little competition of site’s also aiming to rank for it.